apache/comdev-site/source/_index.md

 ## ASF Community Development

-The ASF Community Development project creates and provides tools, processes, and advice to help open-source projects improve their own community health.
+The ASF Community Development (ComDev) project creates and provides tools, processes, and advice to help open-source projects improve their own community health.